Skip to main content

 University of Kentucky Assistant Professor of Creative Writing and African American and Africana Studies DaMaris B. Hill will participate in the European Association for American Studies (EAAS) meeting next September at the University of Eastern Finland in Joensuu, Finland.
 EAAS meets once a year to study a marginalized text or author.

 This year’s workshop will focus on America’s early 20th century magazine The Brownies’ Book, published by NAACP founder William Edward Burghardt Du Bois, better known as W.E.B.
 Du Bois.
 With most of the children’s literature of the day produced by white authors for white children, Du Bois wanted to offer an alternative.
 The magazine contextualizes writing of the 19th century and counters negative stereotypes about African Americans in the early 20th century.
-The Brownies’ Book contains stories and poems by writers
+The Brownies’ Book contains

 By Whitney Hale and Gail Hairston